liminm/meal-mentor/README.md

 - **Database (PostgreSQL)**: Stores user data, feedback, and logs.
 - **LLM Integration (OpenAI API)**: Processes queries to generate personalized responses.
 - **Monitoring (Grafana)**: Visualizes system performance and user interactions.
+- **Ingestion Pipeline**: Automates data processing and indexing for recipe recommendations with an ingestion script.
+- **Feedback Mechanism**: Collects user ratings and comments to improve recommendations.

 ### Dataset: Healthy Diet Recipes

 This project utilizes the [Healthy Diet Recipes](https://www.kaggle.com/datasets/thedevastator/healthy-diet-recipes-a-comprehensive-dataset) dataset from Kaggle, offering a wide range of recipes tailored for various diets and cuisines, with a focus on healthy, nutritious meal options.
 The original dataset included information on extraction day and time, which has been removed for this use case as it was not essential.
 The data has also been cleaned to remove duplicates, resulting in a streamlined version optimized for efficient use with language models.

 #### Dataset Details:

 - **Total Entries**: 7,805 unique recipes.
 - **Subset for Application**: To reduce LLM calls and simplify usage, a random sample of 200 recipes was selected from the full dataset.

 #### Columns:

 - **Diet_type**: Specifies the type of diet each recipe supports (e.g., vegan, keto).
 - **Recipe_name**: The name or title of the recipe.
 - **Cuisine_type**: Indicates the cuisine the recipe is associated with (e.g., Mediterranean, Indian).